 Easily reached by road and rail from the rest of the UK, Neath Port Talbot is a great destination for walkers eager to explore deeper into this wonderful part of the UK.

-Hugged between the Brecon Beacons and Swansea Bay, the area of Neath Port Talbot is a highly accessible part of South Wales.
+Sitting proudly between the Brecon Beacons and Swansea Bay, the area of Neath Port Talbot is a highly accessible part of South Wales yet it remains a fairly undiscovered, unbeaten track in Welsh tourism.
 The M4 is the region's main artery, offering good access to the rest of the UK motorway network.
 London is 3hrs 30mins away, Birmingham is 2hrs 40, Bristol just 1hr 30 and the Welsh capital Cardiff a neighbourly 40 mins away.

 Neath and Port Talbot both have mainline stations connecting direct to London Paddington.
 All regions of the UK have frequent links either direct or with one easy interchange.